florinutz/go-donut-challenge/README.md

 If you find the project structure a bit weird, pls check [this](https://fosdem.org/2019/schedule/event/designingcli/) out.

-The most complete part (read "covered by tests") is the ticker command, but everything should work nonetheless.
+The most complete and well behaved part (read "covered by tests + nice display") is the `ticker` command, but everything should work nonetheless.

 `make binary` will build for your platform and place a `./bin` symlink in the project folder for you to play with. (`./bin help`)